 Experience Gifts for Kids in Tucson

 Some venues offer annual passes which may be a good option depending on your budget.
-A single visit to any of these fun experiences is just as valid, especially if you can make it an all-day adventure with lunch.
+A single visit to any of these fun experiences is just as valid, especially if you can make it an all-day adventure and take them out to lunch too.
 Create a day of fun for kids to remember.

 Tucson Gift Ideas for Kids

 As a parent, I can attest how expensive raising little athletes can be.
 Sports gear and lessons would be a fun treat, especially if they want to try something new but the family is already maxed out on extracurricular spending.
 My recommendation is archery lessons from Oro Valley Parks and Rec.

 Music or dance lessons for a creative kid would be a fun idea.
 Or even a gift certificate to a fun art shop, like Color Me Mine at the Tucson Mall.
 Again a straight gift card is fun but making a special day out of it where you take them and participate with them, would make an even better memory.

 Speaking of memories, consider tickets to Broadway in Tucson or the Gaslight Theater.
 You can easily make that a fun dinner and show date with the kiddo in your life.

 Local Sporting Event